longturn/freeciv21/docs/Playing/faq.rst

 .. note:: The number of players here includes human players (an ``aifill`` of ``5`` adds AI players until the total number of players becomes 5).

-If you are playing on a remote server, you'll have to do this manually.
+If you are playing on a remote server, you will have to do this manually.
 Change the ``aifill`` server option through the :guilabel:`Game --> Server Options` options dialog, or do it on the chatline with something like:

 .. code-block:: rst